rwlankford/python-challenge-1/README.md

 # python-challenge-1
 # Module 2 Challenge

-The menu.py Python script simulates an ordering system for a variety food truck.
+This `menu.py` Python script simulates an ordering system for a variety food truck.
 Customers can select items from different categories, specify quantities, and review their orders.
 Here's a breakdown of the functionalities:

 ## Menu Dictionary